BogdanP17/History-website/README.md

   <li>Contact Us Section</li>
   <ul>
   <li>In the contact us section we have a from with reqired fild to be filled out if you want to know more about our artifacts and places</li>
+  <li>Also we have a nice picture on the contac us page with beautiful contrast.</li>
   </ul>
   <img src="images/Screenshotcontact.png">
   <li>Footer</li>
   <ul>
-  <li>At the bottom of the page we have four links to our social media page</li>
+  <li>At the bottom of the page we have four links to our social media page.</li>
   </ul>
   <img src="images/Screenshotfooter.png">